-Saint John’s Eve is the night before Saint John the Baptist’s traditional birthday.
-Festa Junina is the Brazilian name for the festival (June Festival).
+Saint John’s Eve, on the night before Saint John the Baptist’s traditional birthday, is a Midsummer festival in the north and a Midwinter festival in the south.

 A Midsummer Celebration